setgreet/setgreet-ios-sdk/README.md

 ## Usage

 ### Initialization
-- Setgreet App Key: You can get the app key while creating a new app in the Setgreet flow editor.
+- Setgreet App Key: You can find your App Key at [Apps page](https://app.setgreet.com/apps).

 Initialize the SDK in your AppDelegate / SceneDelegate or anywhere you want: